shasuruvalli/mslearn-synapse/Instructions/Labs/10-Synapse-purview.md

 Now let's explore some other ways to integrate Azure Synapse Analytics and Microsoft Purview.

-## Track data lineage and pipeline assets
+## Integrate Microsoft Purview with Azure Synapse Analytics

-Azure Synapse Analytics supports integration with Microsoft Purview to track data lineage through ingestion pipelines that transfer data from one source to another.
+Azure Synapse Analytics supports integration with Microsoft Purview to make data assets discoverable and to track data lineage through ingestion pipelines that transfer data from one source to another.

 ### Enable Microsoft Purview integration in Azure Synapse Analytics